 It doesn’t matter whether you’re using a compact flash card manufactured by SanDisk, Lexar, or any other brands.
 They are essentially the same in terms of storage mechanisms.

 Note: you’ll have to use a computer to get this done.
 That’s why we are breaking down the solutions into two separate sections: on a Windows-based PC, and on a Mac machine.

 What is Compact Flash Recovery?

-In case you are new to the data recovery world, it refers to a procedure of recovering deleted, formatted or inaccessible files out of a compact flash card (which you probably use on a digital camera, usually with the use of a CF card data recovery software.
+In case you are new to the data recovery world, CF card recovery refers to the procedure of recovering deleted, formatted or inaccessible files from a compact flash card which you probably use on a digital camera, usually with the use of a CF card data recovery software.

 Common CF card data loss scenarios include:

 - Accidentally formatted the card in a camera.

 - Deleted some pictures while syncing data to a computer.

 - The card is corrupted, showing weird “the disk can not be detected or formatted” error on a PC, making all photos inaccessible.

 - The card has been infected by a virus, and the data got wiped out completely.